-We use instrumental variable methods to investigate whether the impact of parental smoking habits on their children's smoking decisions is a causal one.
-We find suggestive evidence of same-sex role models in two-parent households: mothers play a more crucial role in determining their daughters’ smoking decisions, whereas fathers’ smoking habits are primarily imitated by their sons.
-This same-sex parent–child link is no longer at play for teenagers living in single-mother households, for whom the influence of their only cohabiting parent turns out to be predominant independently of gender.
+We use instrumental variable methods to investigate whether the impact of parental smoking habits on their children’s smoking decisions is a causal one.
+We find evidence of same-sex role models in two-parent households: mothers play a crucial role in determining their daughters’ smoking decisions, while fathers’ smoking habits are primarily imitated by their sons.

 Suggested Citation: Suggested Citation